Space Propulsion Systems for Orbital Satellites and Spacecraft

 Propulsion for any space mission

-Together, the Ottobrunn and Lampoldshausen Centres supply all of the flight proven propulsive means for the access, utilisation and exploration of space.
+Together, the Lampoldshausen and Bremen Centres supply all of the flight proven propulsive means for the access, utilisation and exploration of space.

-We are able to provide thrust for any space mission or application through the use of our rocket engines, thrust chambers, bipropellant thrusters, monopropellant thrusters, ion engines, satellite propulsion systems and propulsion systems for interplanetary spacecraft.
+We are able to provide thrust for any space mission or application through the use of our apogee engines, bipropellant thrusters, monopropellant thrusters, propellant tanks, ion engines, satellite propulsion systems and propulsion systems for interplanetary spacecraft.

-Today, our space propulsion developments continue with the future evolution of Ariane 5, higher performing rocket engines and thrusters, new space technologies, new materials and new manufacturing processes and procedures.
+Today, our space propulsion developments continue with the future evolution of higher performing rocket engines and thrusters, new space technologies, new materials and new manufacturing processes and procedures.

 Investing in the Future